 Disadvantages of Shifting Cultivation

-• Destruction of forest is the major disadvantage of shifting cultivation.
+• Destruction of forests is the major disadvantage of shifting cultivation.
 Large-scale deforestation causes a variety of environmental problems, such as_

 1. As a result of deforestation, the roots of the trees can no longer hold the soil in that place.
 This causes heavy erosion of the soil.

-2. Deforestation causes flood in rivers and low-lying areas.
+2. Deforestation causes floods in rivers and low-lying areas.